 2. Relationships are the Means and the End

 If you teach overseas, the relationships you make are your best opportunities to live out your faith and share what you believe.
-Many people won’t believe the gospel the first time they hear it, but as your relationships grows and you continue to share Christ, they may come to the truth of who he is.
+Many people won’t believe the Gospel the first time they hear it, but as your relationships grow and you continue to share Christ, they may come to the truth of who He is.

 3. Go Outside Your Comfort Zone

 Going outside your comfort zone can be hard, but I learned it’s ultimately what happens the entire time you are overseas.
 If you serve as a missionary, embrace this, and look for ways to be pushed even further outside your comfort zone, because that is where you will have to rely on God in ways you haven’t before.